AnimezKishan/AnimezKishan/README.md

 - 📫 How to reach me **kishanpradhan226@gmail.com**

-- ⚡ Fun fact **I could all spend all day coding... just need CHAI ☕ and a GAME 🎮 to refresh myself.**
+- ⚡ Fun fact:  **I could all spend all day coding... just need CHAI ☕ and a GAME 🎮 to refresh myself.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">